utkarshtrivedi56/Store-Chain/README.md

 ## Dependencies

-1. Currently this react Web App is deployed on Ropsten and Rinkeby test network.
+1. Currently this react Web App is deployed on Ropsten, Rinkeby and Kovan test network.
 2. One of its dependency is to use metamask wallet with it.

 ## For Test Ethers